 The visual aspect of this tool is perfect for guitarists as they plan their pedal setup, and the diverse collection of pedals to choose from on this tool makes it the ultimate resource for pedalboard planners.

-Why it works: This free fuel calculator is provided by fueleconomy.gov to solve a real problem, is genuinely useful, and helps people make the most of their money when they’re planning a road trip.
-It not only calculates the cost of fuel for road trips, but also provides people with directions they can use on their trip and lets you map out stops along the way.
+Why it works: This free fuel calculator is provided by fueleconomy.gov to solve a real problem.
+It is genuinely helpful and helps people make the most of their money when planning a road trip.
+It not only calculates the fuel cost for road trips but also provides people with directions they can use on their trip and lets you map out stops along the way.

 Type: YouTube Channel

 Why it works: Cooking videos are extremely popular on YouTube.
-Le Creuset is taking advantage by sharing their own videos and helping to raise awareness of their brand.
-This is a great example of finding ways to provide value within your company’s niche.
+Le Creuset takes advantage by sharing their own videos and helping to raise awareness of their brand.
+This is an excellent example of finding ways to provide value within your company’s niche.

 Video content is especially successful in our increasingly digital age, and providing content in a video format is a great way to make your brand more accessible to a larger audience.